-“No pressure selling” has become a buzz phrase for trainers, but it is total bullcrap.
+“No pressure selling” has become a buzz phrase for trainers, but we tend to think a little differently.
 There is no such thing as “no pressure selling.”
 There may be “no pressure buying,” but there is no such thing as “no pressure selling.”
 RELATED – Sales Training for Techs

 Most of the clients that you will have the opportunity to serve are not experts in your field.
-If you left the buying decision 100% up to your client, he would probably make the wrong choice.
-That places a heavy responsibility on your shoulders as the service plumber or hvac tech.
+If you left the buying decision 100% up to your client, they would probably make the wrong choice.
+That places a heavy responsibility on your shoulders as the service plumber or HVAC tech.
+That being said, if you are interested in trying low-pressure selling, here’s what you need to know to optimize your approach.

 Help the client make the best decision.